spirosmastorakis/ndnSIM-development/docs/source/getting-started.rst

 .. code-block:: bash

 	./waf --run=ndn-grid

+To run the sample simulation scenarios with the logging module of NS-3 enabled:

+    NS_LOG=ndn.Producer:ndn.Consumer ./waf --run=<scenario name>

 If you have compiled with python bindings, then you can try to run these simulations with visualizer: